Bianca-Pasat/MOI/docs/source/proteins.rst

 ^^^^^^^^^^

-Initially, there is an optional module preprocess_matrix that preprocesses this matrix.
+Initially, there is an optional module preprocess_matrix with various preprocessing steps.
 Namely, the user can perform filtering, normalization and batch effect correction, depending on the state of their data.